chenglinzhang/advanced-lane-lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The solution works when lane lines are visually distiguishable from the backgrounds by the combinations of colors and gradients.
-This is a pure computer vision appproach, where threholds have to be carefully chosen to reach some acceptable results.
+The solution works when lane lines are visually distinguishable from the backgrounds by the combinations of colors and gradients.
+This is a pure computer vision approach, where thresholds have to be carefully chosen to reach some acceptable results.
 The method is not robust for practical self-driving on complex road or weather conditions.
 I expect the future lessons will address the issue with more robust machine learning techniques.